notiuneoffiicial/LibreChat/README.md

 `warn`, so these entries are normally suppressed.
 Set the `META_PROMPT_LOGS=true` environment variable (or `1`/`yes`) to raise the base logger level to `info` and capture meta prompt diagnostics when needed.

+## Positive news feed

+The news tab in Chat is backed by a cached feed generated from your configured news APIs.
+See [docs/news-feed.md](docs/news-feed.md) for configuration, refresh, and endpoint details.